Miracy/MT4ImgRec/README.md

 Download the folders: MT4ImgRec and aircraft-data.

-MT4ImgRec is a metamorphic testing tool for image recognition system.
+MT4ImgRec is a metamorphic testing tool for image recognition software.

 Install all the packages and run GUI.py.